Photo-$z$ Estimation with Normalizing Flow: Algorithm testing with datasets

-ANNz2 \citep{Sadeh:2015lsa} is a widely used photo-$z$ estimation code, and it is improved upon the previous version ANNz \citep{CollisterLahav_2004}.
+ANNz2 \citep{Sadeh:2015lsa} is a widely used photo-$z$ estimation code, and improves upon the previous version ANNz \citep{CollisterLahav_2004}.
 This implementation employs multiple machine learning methods (MLMs) from the {\tt TMVA} package \citep{Hoecker:2007gu}.
 Among the available methods, artificial neural networks (ANNs) and boosted decision trees (BDTs) are found to be the most useful in photo-$z$ estimation.

 There are two principal modes of operation in ANNz2: Single Regression and Randomized Regression.
 The former outputs a single photo-$z$ estimate, while the latter is capable of generating PDFs.
 We focus on the Randomized Regression here.
-An ensemble of 100 MLMs are trained, which can be obtained by setting the initialization random seed or the parameters in the configuration.
+An ensemble of 100 MLMs is trained, which can be obtained by setting the initialization random seed or the parameters in the configuration.
 For instance, in ANNs, we can set the number of hidden layers and the number of neurons thereof, while the number of trees and the type of forest construction algorithm can be varied in BDTs.
 Both ANN and BDT are used in our runs.
-The performance of the MLMs are ranked based on metrics such as the bias and spread of the estimation, and the best performing MLM is chosen to produce the photo-$z$ prediction.
-Random weights are assigned to the MLMs and the combined PDF yielding the best PIT test is adopted for the final PDF.
+The performance of the MLMs is ranked based on metrics such as the bias and spread of the estimation, and the best-performing MLM is chosen to produce the photo-$z$ prediction.
+Random weights are assigned to the MLMs, and the combined PDF yielding the best PIT test is adopted for the final PDF.

-We conduct the tests on the dataset offered alongside with ANNz2.
+We conduct the tests on the dataset offered alongside ANNz2.
 This dataset consists of the $ugriz$ band magnitudes and their associated errors from the SDSS DR10 dataset \citep{Ahn_etal2014}.
-This redshift and magnitude distribution of this sample are shown in Fig.~\ref{fig:z_magi_dist_ANNZ2}.
+The redshift and magnitude distribution of this sample are shown in Fig.~\ref{fig:z_magi_dist_ANNZ2}.
 Fig.~\ref{fig:scatter_zp_zs_ANNz2} is a scatter plot between the spec-$z$ and photo-$z$ estimates from cINN, cNSF, and ANNz2.
 The results from these methods are not significantly different, with cNSF giving the smallest $\eta $ and $ \snmad$ and cINN the smallest bias.

 Because ANNz2 requires running many MLMs, it is much more time-consuming.
 In our test, the ANNz2 run takes nearly 1.5 days, while cINN and cNSF take about 15 and 3 minutes, respectively.